Rehab for Under 18 for Mental Health and Substance Abuse

-The teen years are especially vulnerable to the danger of developing a substance use disorder.
+The teen years are especially vulnerable to the danger of developing a substance use disorder, behavioral issue, or mental health condition.
 This particular phase of life often features a wildly unrealistic sense of immortality—a sort of deluded sense of immunity from harm and injury.
 Most adults can recall risky behaviors taken during their high school era, impervious to the actual risk to life and limb at the time.

 How Teen Brains React to Drugs and Alcohol